czzz34/Employee-Salary-Prediction/README.md

 # 🧠 Employee Salary Prediction

-This project was developed as part of the **Virtual Internship Program** by Edunet Foundation in collaboration with AICTE and industry partners.
+This project was developed as part of my **Virtual Internship Program** by Edunet Foundation in collaboration with AICTE and industry partners.
 The objective is to build a machine learning model that predicts employee salary categories based on job attributes like title, experience, company size, location, and more.

 ---